claymore666/ai-dev-agent/ISSUES.md

 - Session history should only include commands that were executed after session creation
 - Commands executed before the session was created should not appear in the history

+### Issue 4: Project Deletion Tag Cleanup
+- Project deletion should properly clean up all associated data, including tags
+- After deleting a project, it should be possible to create a new project with the same name and tags
+- No unique constraint violations should occur during project recreation

 ## Actual Behavior

 ### Issue 1: Session History Awareness